stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 Now, what's the type of `lin`?
 Only `rustc` knows.
 Exactly the same situation applies to C++ lambdas, and for exactly the same version.
 Under the hood, a closure is a _struct_ that implements the call operator.
-All closures are unique types
-- but they have traits in common.
+All closures are unique types, but they have traits in common.

 So even though we don't know the exact type, we know the generic constraint: